JAntn/garbcol/README.md

 ```

-These classes must be derived from gcObject or any other derived from it, and only one at once.
+These classes must be derived from gcObject class or any other derived class from it, and only one at once.

 In addition, they can inherit a class without any constructor.
 Then, call to macro GC_CONNECT_OBJECT as in the example.

 Derived types should call to base class constructor since they are not called automatically.
 Destructor is called automatically.
 For example: